blocknodes/mros/README.md

 # mros
-An meeting room order system based on django
+An meeting room order system based on django.